newaetech/chipshouter-picoemp/hardware/README.md

   *WARNING*: These MOSFETs seem to be surprisingly hard to source sometimes.
 * SW3 is a 'discharge' switch and is optional, it should be 5mm high to provide clearance.
 * J3 is optional (used for calibrating charge voltage, not used normally).
-* D1 D3 D4 D5 are Schottky diodes.
+* D1 D3 D4 D5 are HV diodes for isolation.
 Suggested ones have 600V rating which is only used in case iolation breakdown occurs.
 In circuit they will be exposed to 4V max ever.
 Almost any diode can be sub'd OK.
+(NB: The schematic & old versions of this doc claimed they were Schottky diodes, but as @settinger caught this was never the case).
 * C3 is 630V rated, 0.47uF capacitor.
 Can sub anything in ~0.1uF to 1uF range with same voltage rating & case size
   (watch height!
 Must be below 5mm to fit shield).
 * R1 is 20M-ohm, 2010 size.
 1% to 5% is all OK, this part isn't very specific.
 At least 100mW rating, ideally